Water Safety for Pets: What Every Pet Parent Needs to Know

 Know the Signs of Drowning or Water Distress

-- Low head position with nose barely above water
+- A low head position with the nose barely above the water

-- Gasping, coughing, or wheezing after being pulled from water
+- Gasping, coughing, or labored breathing after leaving the water

 How to Keep Pets Safe Around Water

-- Use a life vest.
-Especially helpful for small dogs, senior pets, or any pup around open water.
+- Consider a properly fitted life jacket for small dogs, senior pets, or dogs swimming in open water.

-Indy’s family did exactly what we hope every pet owner would do—they noticed something wasn’t right and acted fast.
+Indy’s family did exactly what we hope every pet owner would do: they noticed something wasn’t right and acted fast.
 Thanks to their quick thinking and a dedicated care team, Indy made a full recovery.
-But her experience is an important reminder: Even something as simple as playing in the hose can become dangerous.
+But her experience is an important reminder: Even something as simple as playing with the hose can become dangerous.

 Recent Posts